 The sweeper must judge situations perfectly and use their knowledge of the game to either delay the opposition until their teammates arrive, or intervene themselves.

-When they do choose to take on an opposition player, timing is key.
+When they do choose to take on a player directly, timing is key.

 If a sweeper misreads the opposition and gets their tackle timing wrong, it could result in a goal or a red card.